szapp/FeatShare/doc/tutorial.rst

 applying them.
 This is very end-user friendly as they can see what the setup will do and can still decide to back out.

+Note, however, FeatShare always creates a back-up of all to be modified files in a designated back-up directory.
+The actions of FeatShare can always be reverted, as this directory will be kept after the setup is finished.
+If FeatShare notices that something is going to go wrong or went wrong in the process of applying the changes, it will revert all changes and leave the files in their original state.

-The output of setting either :std:term:`dryRun` or :std:term:`diffGUI` will be a diff utility type text looking like this.
+The output of setting either :std:term:`dryRun` or :std:term:`diffGUI` will be a diff utility type of text looking like this.
-The first part is the output when performing on the well formatted ``file1.cpp`` the second is the output for the ill-formatted version of the file (see :ref:`above <tutorial.premise>`).
+The first part is the output when performing on the well-formatted ``file1.cpp`` the second output is for the malformatted version of the file (see :ref:`above <tutorial.premise>`).

 .. container:: diffdefault